trskop/command-wrapper/README.md

     If there is ever a change in how the generated script looks like you'll need to remove that code from your `~/.bashrc` and reinsert it.

+#### Command Line Completion For Aliases

 If we are invoking our toolset under multiple names (only one name can be tooset name, rest are shell aliases) then we can generate completion for all of them.
+Examples in this section are for Bash, it should be easy to adapt them to other shells.

 For example if our toolset is called `habit` and we use `hb` as an alias we can enable completion for both:

 ```Bash
 alias hb=habit